OPE statistics from higher-point crossing: Introduction

 The asymptotic formulas we give are approximate in two aspects.
 First of all, the spectrum of a (compact) CFT is discrete and hence the OPE density, just like the density of states, is a sum of delta functions.
 To obtain smooth functions like \rref{resultsintro}, one must therefore smear the true microscopic density of states over a sufficiently large energy window.
 This is how our overline notation $\overline{\left(\cdot\right)}$ should be understood.
 More details are given in section \ref{sec2}.
 Second, the formulas are derived from crossing symmetry by going to an OPE limit and keeping the identity operator.
 Considering other exchanges will produce subleading corrections in $\Delta_H$ to \rref{resultsintro}, which will depend on the gap to the lightest operator that contributes.\footnote{For the first two lines of \rref{resultsintro}, this will produce power-law corrections while it produces exponential corrections to the third line.}

 A more precise formulation of both effects can be given using Tauberian theorems (see \cite{Qiao:2017xif,Mukhametzhanov:2018zja,Pal:2019zzr,Mukhametzhanov:2019pzy,Mukhametzhanov:2020swe,Das:2020uax}).
 It is worthwhile to note that the size of the window over which one should average is physically important.
-The asymptotic formulas derived here can apply to free field theories, but they will be realized very differently than in a chaotic CFT.
-One way to diagnose this is to understand precisely how big of a window one should average over for the asymptotic formulas to apply.
-This is a theory dependent statement, and goes beyond the scope of the present work.
+The asymptotic formulas derived here can apply to free field theories, but they will be realized very differently than in a chaotic CFT.\footnote{There is currently no clear-cut definition of chaos in CFTs, but for the purposes mentioned here, we could take a two-dimensional CFT with $c>1$ and no extended chiral algebra.
+For example, we expect the averaging windows to be parametrically smaller in such theories than in a product of free bosons.} One way to diagnose this is to understand precisely how big of a window one should average over for the asymptotic formulas to apply.
+This is a theory-dependent statement, and goes beyond the scope of the present work.
+It is however important to emphasize that many combinations of OPE coefficients we consider are not positive-definite, contrary to previous asymptotic formulas (for example those for $|C_{LLH}|^2$ or $|C_{HHH}|^2$).
+Therefore, the fluctuations could be much larger and could impact the size of the averaging window.
+This is already the case for the torus one-point functions \cite{Kraus:2016nwo}.

 The paper is organized as follows, in section \ref{sec2}, we start by reviewing the Euclidean four-point crossing and derive a new asymptotic formula from six-point crossing which is valid in arbitrary dimensions.
 In section \ref{sec3}, we focus on $d=2$ CFTs and derive an asymptotic formula for quasi-primaries.
 In section \ref{sec4}, we use the Virasoro crossing kernel to derive an asymptotic formula for Virasoro primaries in $d=2$.
 We conclude with a summary and some open questions in section \ref{sec5}.
 Some details of the Virasoro crossing kernel are given in the appendix.